China and India Laser Talk

 Answer: It matters a lot.
 China, the U.S., and India together emit half of the world’s greenhouse gases, but the U.S. emits the most per person by far.
-Prior objections that China and India were being excluded from commitments to reduce emissions are no longer valid, since they have both signed the Paris Agreement.
-Both countries are also taking action to address climate change.
-China has launched a carbon trading plan in their power sector, and Indian companies are adopting internal carbon pricing in anticipation of their government’s aggressive renewable energy targets.
-Their motivation is largely to curtail very severe air pollution, but they also recognize that they are seriously vulnerable to the effects of climate change.
-[5,6]
+Prior objections that China and India had not committed to reducing emissions are no longer valid, since both signed the Paris Agreement and are also taking action to address climate change.

 Some in the U.S. still question whether China and India will follow through on those commitments, but that cannot be an excuse for our own inaction.
-The U.S. must commit the necessary resources and policy reforms to restore our leadership in tackling big problems like climate change.
+The U.S. must institute policy reforms to restore our leadership in tackling big problems like climate change.